Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Llama2 as Document-Level Post Editors

 \subsection{Incorporating Target Context during Manual Post Editing}

 Until now, we have focused on APE and assumed there is no human feedback.
-However, in the case of manual PE, the annotator corrects one target sentence at a time in the document.
-Hence, one can use the gold target sentences to improve the translations of the remaining document.
-To simulate this, we force decode the true reference as the target context and condition the model to generate the translation of the current source sentence.
+However, in the case of manual PE, we force decode the previous target sentences as the manually corrected target context and condition the model to generate the translation of the current source sentence.
 We denote this as \textit{$\triangle$ LM + Llama2 Doc APE Gold Target Context} in Table \ref{tab:llmdoc2doc}.

-By providing gold context at each step iteratively, we gain $4.14$ BLEU, $2.6$ ChrF2 and $0.268$ COMET scores compared to the sentence level $\triangle$ LM which we want to improve.
-Furthermore, we also improved in generating fluent document-level translations.
-These gains not only underscore the capacity of our document-level APE to leverage the true target context but also highlight the potential for reducing the number of edits required during manual PE, a development that promises cost savings.
+By feeding gold target sentences as context to Doc APE, we achieve substantial gains across metrics: +4.14 BLEU, +2.6 ChrF2, +0.268 COMET, compared to sentence-level $\triangle$ LM.
+This not only validates Doc APE's ability to leverage context but also suggests the potential for reducing manual edits in PE, leading to cost savings.